-Follow Arkansas Scenic 7 Byway stretching north-south from Harrison, Arkansas, to the Louisiana state line and enjoy more unforgettable scenery in the Ozark Mountains and the Ouachita Mountain range, too.
-Along Arkansas Scenic 7 enjoy five state parks.
+Follow Arkansas Scenic 7 Byway stretching north-south from Harrison, Arkansas, to the Louisiana state line and enjoy more unforgettable photo-worthy scenery in the Ozark Mountains and the Ouachita Mountain range, too.
+You’ll find five great state parks along Arkansas Scenic 7.
 In the Arkansas River Valley between the two mountain ranges, Lake Dardanelle State Park is situated where the waters of the Arkansas River form Lake Dardanelle.
 Like Mount Magazine, there are two more mesa-like mountains to explore that are also home to Arkansas state parks.
 Mount Nebo State Park graces the top of biblically named, 1,350-foot Mount Nebo.
-Hwy 155 up the mountain zigzags with tight hairpin curves.
+Hwy 155 up the mountain zigzags with tight and twisty hairpin curves.
 Cabins and campsites carry forth the long vacation history of this beloved mountain.
 Sweeping views of the Arkansas River Valley include Lake Dardanelle.
-Mount Nebos’ Sunrise Point and Sunset Point are must see’s.
+Mount Nebo's Sunrise Point and Sunset Point are must-see’s.
 Nearby, Petit Jean State Park atop legendary Petit Jean Mountain features interesting geologic features, outstanding scenery including a 95-foot waterfall, and rustic-style native stone and log facilities constructed in the 1930s by the Civilian Conservation Corps.
 Historic Mather Lodge, the park’s mountain lodge and restaurant, overlooks rugged Cedar Creek Canyon.
 The westward view from the bluff is highlighted by a dramatic sunset each evening.
 Park cabins are nearby and campsites just a short drive east.
 Farther south on Scenic 7, DeGray Lake Resort, Arkansas’s resort state park, is a water sports and golf resort featuring an island lodge and restaurant with sweeping views of the lake and lakeshore campsites.
 And, the Arkansas Museum of Natural Resources and its state-of-the-art exhibits tell the stories of the discovery of black gold in south Arkansas

 Talimena Scenic Drive

 Arkansas’s Ouachita Mountains are one of only two mountain ranges in the U.S. that run east-west.
 Travel the 54-mile Talimena Scenic Drive along ridge tops and take in the expansive views of the surrounding Ouachita National Forest.
+This route has all the attributes of a bucket-list ride, including tight turns and gorgeous views.
 Pull-offs and scenic overlooks give you the opportunity to stop awhile and soak it all in.
 The Drive stretches from Mena, Arkansas, to Talihina, Oklahoma.
-The crowning attraction on this national scenic byway is Queen Wilhelmina State Park featuring “Arkansas’s Castle in the Clouds” and it’s Queen’s Restaurant.
+The crowning attraction on this national scenic byway is Queen Wilhelmina State Park featuring “Arkansas’s Castle in the Clouds” and its Queen’s Restaurant.
 This modern mountain inn is the third hostelry to grace this same setting with its panoramic views from atop 2,681-foot Rich Mountain, Arkansas’s second highest mountain.

 Crowley's Ridge Parkway National Scenic Byway